This post contains affiliate links.

 - Cherries (fresh or frozen).
 Deep red cherries are usually the sweetest and richest in antioxidants.
 If buying fresh, pit and freeze them on a sheet pan so they’re ready to blend.

 - Lime (fresh, peeled).
 Pick a lime that feels heavy for its size and has a slight give when squeezed.
-This usually means it’s juicier and more flavorful.
+Lime adds a little zest and bite to make it extra refreshing.

 How to Make a Watermelon Smoothie